-When you choose Dr. Gocke of Virginia Oral, Facial & Implant Surgery to remove your wisdom teeth, you can rest assured your procedure will be pain-free!
-Dr. Gocke prides himself on providing all of his patients with comfort and safety during every procedure he performs.
-That’s why he offers sedation dentistry and oral surgery anesthesia for wisdom teeth removal, which is one of the most common oral surgeries performed in America.
+Our oral surgeons pride themselves on providing all patients with comfort and safety during every procedure performed.
+That’s why we offer sedation dentistry and oral surgery anesthesia for wisdom teeth removal, which is one of the most common oral surgeries performed in America.

 If you’re wondering what type of sedation dentistry option is needed for wisdom teeth removal, keep reading.
-We will discuss those pesky molars, how you can benefit from having them removed, and how Dr. Gocke can help your wisdom teeth removal process be free from pain!
+We will discuss those pesky molars, how you can benefit from having them removed, and how our oral surgeons can help your wisdom teeth removal process be free from pain!

 Why Have Your Wisdom Teeth Removed?